QSMxT/qsmxt.github.io/index.md

 ## What does QSMxT do?

-QSMxT aims to automate all tasks to include QSM in a study from data preparation and conversion to exporting susceptibility values across anatomical regions of interest.
+QSMxT automates all tasks to include QSM in a study from data preparation and conversion to exporting susceptibility values across anatomical regions of interest.
 More specifically, QSMxT provides pipelines to automate the following tasks:

  - Data conversion (DICOM/NIfTI to <a href="https://bids.neuroimaging.io/" target="_blank" data-placement="top" data-toggle="popover" data-trigger="hover focus" data-content="Click to read about BIDS at bids.neuroimaging.io.">Brain Imaging Data Structure (BIDS)</a>)
  - QSM reconstruction (requires T2*-weighted magnitude and phase images)